Your guide to studying counselling online or on-campus

 A diploma can be the first year of the degree.
 This means you can choose whether you graduate with a diploma or continue with further study.

-A Bachelor of Applied Social Science (Counselling) is a foundational introduction to the counselling profession.
+A Bachelor of Counselling is a foundational introduction to the counselling profession.
 It prepares you to work in a broad range of contexts.

 As a counsellor you’ll assist your clients by helping them to understand and cope with difficult issues.
 You will help empower them to develop self-understanding and make intentional changes to accomplish mental health and wellbeing in their lives.